jmcarbo/traefik-forward-auth/README.md

 ### Forwarded Headers

 The authenticated user is set in the `X-Forwarded-User` header, to pass this on add this to the `authResponseHeaders` config option in traefik, as shown below in the [Applying Authentication](#applying-authentication) section.
+The OIDC/JWT token is set in the `Authentication` header, to pass this on add this to the `authResponseHeaders` config option in traefik;

 ### Applying Authentication